openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Obtaining Verifier's Metadata

-AS utilizing this specification have multiple options to exchange metadata:
+Wallet utilizing this specification have multiple options to obtain Verifier's metadata:

-* The Wallet obtains Verifier's metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
+* The Wallet obtains Verifier's metadata prior to a transaction, e.g. using [@!RFC7591] or out-of-band mechanisms.
 See (#pre-registered-rp) for the details.
 * Verifier provides metadata to the Wallet just-in-time in the Authorization Request using one of the following mechanisms defined in this specification:
     * `client_metadata` or `client_metadata_uri` parameter when `client_id` equals `redirect_uri` (see (#simplest-registration) for the details), or `client_id` is a Decentralized Identifier (see (#DID) for the details).
     * Entity Statement when OpenID Federation 1.0 Automatic Registration is used (see (#openid-federation) for the details).